or

 await promisify(returnValue)

-uname('other') // => 'other-0'
+uname('user') // => 'user-0'

-uname('something') // => 'something-1'
+uname('user') // => 'user-1'

 interface MyEvents {